 Non-disclosure can also have an impact on the confidentiality of the workers’ compensation claim, especially if the injury is part of a workers’ compensation claim.
 Therefore, being forthright and disclosing all relevant information is essential for a fair and accurate appraisal of the claim.

-Consent and Access: How Employers Obtain Workers Comp Histories
+Consent and Access: How Employers Obtain Workers’ Comp Histories

-Seeking Legal Advice
+Seeking Legal Advice When You Claim Workers’ Compensation

-When it comes to workers’ compensation, obtaining legal advice can serve as a lifeline.
+When it comes to workers’ compensation, obtaining expert advice can serve as a lifeline.
 At South East Injury Lawyers, we offer expert legal advice and representation for all workers’ compensation claims, providing assistance throughout the claims, negotiation and litigation processes.

 Whether you are an employer seeking to understand the procedures for accessing workers’ compensation histories or a prospective employee wanting to know your rights and obligations, we can ensure you understand your rights and options.